 If your dog is sick while traveling, don’t immediately panic.
+Follow the advice from household pets on medication dosage for dogs.
 Below are a few important steps to take to ensure that your furry friend is getting exactly what he needs to stay safe.
 Remember, when traveling with your pup, you may come across a variety of other animals—from dangerous wild beasts to domesticated creatures like cats and other dogs.
 Of course, your dog will also run into his fair share of new germs and parasites.
 If your dog falls ill during your travels, it can be challenging to know what to do.

 These natural stress relief drops will calm your animal before a flight or other stressful situations.

 You’ll want to remain calm and make the right decisions for your furry friend’s wellbeing, all while fighting through language barriers, differing medical standards of care, possible quarantine regulations, and knowing when you need to seek out veterinary attention abroad vs. at home.